 She also does Pilates

 Pilates is the ultimate anti-aging workout.
-While Iman has admitted that she found the exercise boring, she also acknowledged that it is very challenging.
+While Iman has admitted that she finds the exercise boring, she also acknowledged that it is very challenging.

 This is because it works your entire body, and in doing so, it helps to improve flexibility and muscle strength, all while strengthening your core and even enhancing your brain health.